passivetotal/python_api/docs/illuminate.rst

     ...     print(profile.id, profile.title, profile.indicatorcount_riskiq)

-Each record in the list is of type :class:`passivetotal.analyzer.illuminate.IntelProfile`
+Each record in the list is of type :class:`passivetotal.analyzer.illuminate.cti.IntelProfile`

 Intel Profiles are identified with a unique string in the `id` parameter.
 Once you know the profile you want to focus on, you can instantiate it directly using that id.